Scans convert best when clean

 StaveWave shows the recognition engines, specialist passes, validation checks, and quality gates involved so users can see what checked the score before trusting the MusicXML.

-Audiveris, homr, and oemer each try the notation independently.
-StaveWave compares their outputs and keeps disagreements visible instead of treating one reading as automatically correct.
+StaveWave compares independent readings of the notation and keeps disagreements visible instead of treating one reading as automatically correct.

 Review checks

-Visual, corpus, and notation checks inspect weak spots, compare source evidence against rendered MusicXML, and flag suspicious measures or repair candidates.
+Visual, corpus, and notation checks inspect weak spots, compare the original scan against the rendered transcription, and flag suspicious measures or suggested fixes.

 Specialist checks

-Focused passes review pitch, rhythm, text, structure, articulation, and style so the output is easier to clean up in Sibelius, Dorico, MuseScore, Finale, or another editor.
+Focused passes review pitch, rhythm, text, structure, articulation, and style so the output needs less cleanup in Sibelius, Dorico, MuseScore, Finale, or another editor.

 Quality gates